khm159/khm159/README.md

   - 2013.03 ~ 2020.02 : Bachelor degree, Mechatronics, Tech University of Korea(TUKorea).

+# 4. Research Project

-# 4. Develop Project in the Job
+# 5. Develop Project in the Job

-## 4.1 Development of the CCTV abnormal event detection system.
+## 5.1 Development of the CCTV abnormal event detection system.

   2021.09 ~ current